 Quiet working areas

 Working in an open plan office certainly has its benefits; it encourages interaction where employees can ask for advice or help easily, and it also creates a sense of camaraderie.
-But being able to block out distractions and simply hammer through work is also incredibly beneficial.
+But being able to block out distractions and simply hammer through work is also incredibly beneficial – especially for a call answering service!
 Research has shown that 76% of people believe private or quiet workspaces support their wellbeing, but only 40% have them available.

 Not everyone will use a space like this, but it’s important that you have it available for moments when people need it most.
 You could designate a part of the office as the ‘quiet zone’, or kit out a disused meeting room with individual desks for isolated working; a little gesture like this can really go a long way.